Tutoring

 Mentoring

-Where could one search for similar peer support and experience-based help which the tutors provided at the beginning of studies?
-Mentors are students, who are trained to act as peer instructors for students who have completed their first year of studies.
-Mentors help their fellow students through their own experience and the training they have received.
+Mentors are students, who have completed their tutoring and trained to act as peer instructors for tutors.
+Mentors support the tutors’ work through their own experience and the training they have received.

 Read more